quanganhtranngo/quanganhtranngo.github.io/content/_index.md

 Outside of academia, I love a good horror movie.
 I am also a League of Legends, Teamfight Tactics, and Maplestory fanatic.

 Feel free to connect with me using any of the methods in the bar below.
 I would love to get to know you!

+# My Journey

+Ph.D.
+Candidate in Social Psychology at Indiana University Bloomington

+Teaching Fellow at Butler University

+BA in Psychological and Brain Sciences and Educational Studies at Colgate University